balderdashy/sails-docs/reference/Routes.md

-### WebSocket Support
+### Supported Protocols

 The Sails router is "protocol-agnostic"; it knows how to handle both [HTTP requests]() and messages sent via [WebSockets]().
+It accomplishes this by listening for Socket.io messages sent to reserved event handlers in a simple format, called JWR (JSON-WebSocket Request/Response).
+This specification is implemented and available out of the box in the [client-side socket SDK]().

+### Notes
++ Just because a request matches a route doesn't necessarily mean it will be passed to that route's target _directly_.
+For instance, HTTP requests will usually pass through some [middleware]() first.
+And if the route points to a controller, the request will need to pass through any configured [policies]() before making it there.
++ The router can also programmatically **bind** a **route** to any valid route target, including canonical Node middleware (i.e. `function (req, res, next) {}`).
+However, you should always use the conventional approach when possible- it streamlines development, simplifies training, and makes your app more maintainable.
-But in order to accomplish this, Sails needs incoming WebSocket messages to be sent in a specific format.
-Thankfully, this is taken care of automatically by the [client-side SDK]().
-Sails also allows WebSocket messages to circumvent the router entirely by exposing direct, low-level access to the underlying Socket.io server.
++ You may also opt to circumvent the router entirely and send low-level, completely customizable WebSocket messages directly to the underlying Socket.io server.